AdobeDocs/express-add-ons-docs/src/pages/guides/faq.md

 ### Did the mime type for an exported PDF returned from the `createRenditions` method change?

   Yes, an unexpected change was made in Adobe Express core to the mime type returned when you generate a PDF using the export [`createRenditions`](../references/addonsdk/app-document.md#createrenditions) method.
 In the past it would return `application/pdf`, but currently it returns `text/plain`.
 This is something to be aware of if you are inspecting the mime type in the response and failing if it's anything other than `application/pdf`.

+### The latest version of the CLI is not automatically installing when I run the `npx` command to create a new add-on.

+  You can force it to install by clearing the npx cache first with `npx clear-npx-cache`, or by specifying the version in the command, i.e.: `npx @adobe/create-ccweb-add-on@1.1.1 my-add-on`.